 OMS Survey Response

 Some quick takeaways from the results are summarized below.
-Members are encouraged to contact their county Farm Bureau for a longer-form, in-depth analysis of the results and provide feedback to OMS@ilfb.org.
+Members are encouraged to contact their county Farm Bureau® for a discussion around the in-depth analysis of the results and provide feedback to OMS@ilfb.org.

 OMS survey feedback guiding roadmap | General | farmweeknow.com

 Who responded to the survey?
-As you can see in the chart below, the vast majority of survey respondents work directly in production agriculture.
-Note: Members were asked to select the one answer that best described themselves.
-So we are exploring additional data to help us understand our members' roles in agriculture.
+As you can see in the chart below, the majority of survey respondents work directly in or are directly connected to production agriculture.
+Note: While respondents may fall under multiple categories, members were asked to select the one answer that best described themselves.

-• Informing: MM/MS members value FarmWeek and RFD Radio delivering in-depth, accurate and timely ag news for producers.
-PM/PS members value the organization’s ability to build public trust and educate the state’s youth through programs like Ag in the Classroom.
+• Informing: Both MM/MS and PM members identified FarmWeek and RFD Radio delivering in-depth, accurate and timely ag news as something IFB does well.
+MM/MS members also identified environmental stewardship programs and promotions, while PM/PS members placed more emphasis on the organization’s ability to build public trust and educate consumers.

-• Advocating: MM/MS members are more likely to value legislative and environmental efforts in Springfield and Washington.
+• Advocating: MM/MS members are more likely to value legislative and environmental efforts of IFB in Springfield and Washington than PM members.

-What respondents think IFB does well for members
+What Respondents think IFB does well for members bar chart

-Farmer respondents' most important topics for IFB to focus on in 2024
+Framer respondents' most important topics for IFB to focus on in 2024 bar chart

 • Net Promoter Scoring Framework: